darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

  cat test.txt | grep TX > test1.txt
 </pre>

 The mixer_paths.xml file must have zero duplicates, or your phone will not boot.
 The initial mixer settings is the most important part, there should be zero duplicates, zero mistakes, zero errors.
-Or QuadDAC may blow up, no just joking. lol This is how you can check:
+Or your QuadDAC may blow up, no just joking. lol This is how you can check:
 <pre>
 sort mixer_paths_tasha.xml | uniq -D
 </pre>